Moped definition |

 A moped, sometimes called a "scooter," is a motor vehicle with the engine as an integral part of the vehicle.
 If the engine is an add-on it's likely the vehicle is a motor bicycle, which has limited operation on highways different from motorcycles and mopeds.
 A moped engine may not exceed 50 cubic centimeters (CCs) in size with an automatic transmission, or 130 CCs in size if it is a bicycle type vehicle with fully operative pedals for propulsion by human power.

 Traditionally, mopeds had fully operative pedals but modern mopeds are usually more like small motorcycles with an automatic transmission and no pedals.

 Licensed drivers only

-Generally, anyone with a valid drivers license may operate a moped.
+Generally, anyone with a valid driver license may operate a moped.
 However, it is not legal to operate a moped with only a valid instruction permit.
 You may obtain a special restricted license, valid only for the type of vehicle on which you take the road test.
-Your nearest drivers license examination station can give you details.
+Your nearest driver license examination station can give you details.